benvaljean/benvaljean.github.io/_posts/2011-10-05-Set_default_value_script-slash-function_parameter_(Bash).markdown

 ---

 `$1`, `$2` .. `$n` can be used to retrieve parameters passed to Bash scripts or functions.
-Default values can be assigned to these variable without the use of `[ -z $n ] && ...` in the following syntax:
+Default values can be assigned to these variables without the use of `[ -z $n ] && ...` in the following syntax:

     ${n:-default}